 The primary cultural venue in Invermere and Lake Windermere area of the columbia valley is the Pynelogs Cultural Centre & Art Gallery.
 This historical edifice also serves as the ‘home’ for the Columbia Valley Arts Council (CV Arts).
 This log facility is used as an art gallery throughout the year and the building also serves as the primary venue for a variety of arts related events.
 A gift shop featuring the works of local artists and artisans operates throughout the summer season.
 CV Arts also sponsors and hosts a number of musical, dramatic and comedy concerts, an independent film series and Open Mic Nights throughout the year at Pynelogs as well as at other local venues.
-A very popular Cafe operates Tuesday to Saturday from May to September overlooking the shores of Lake Windermere.
+A very popular Cafe operates Tuesday to Saturday from May to October overlooking the shores of Lake Windermere.
 The Art Gallery features a variety of art forms from over 150 local artists.
-Art shows are changed every two-weeks, making Pynelogs a stop-over location for all art buyers, followers and dreamers.
+Art shows are changed every three-weeks, making Pynelogs a stop-over location for all art buyers, followers and dreamers.
 A great place to satisfy all your senses…

 History of Pynelogs Cultural Centre & Art Gallery